Songbird (Eva Cassidy album): Background

-In May 1996, Eva Cassidy released the live album Live at Blues Alley, which would be the last album released before her death six months later, at the age of 33.
+In May 1996, Eva Cassidy released the live album Live at Blues Alley, which was the last album released before her death six months later, at the age of 33.
 Near the end of Cassidy's life, local folk singer Grace Griffith sent a copy of the album to Bill Straw, the head of her label, Blix Street Records.

 "It didn't take a genius to figure it out," Straw told The New York Times.
 "The moment I listened to that tape, I knew this was one of the best singers I'd ever heard."

 Straw approached the Cassidy family to put together a new album.
 In 1998, a compilation of tracks from Cassidy's three released recordings was assembled into what would become Songbird.
 This CD lingered in relative obscurity for two years until it was given airplay by Terry Wogan on his wide-reaching BBC Radio 2 show Wake Up to Wogan, following recommendation by his producer Paul Walters.
-The album sold more an additional 100,000 copies in the following months.
+The album sold 100,000 more copies in the following months.
 The New York Times spoke of her "silken soprano voice with a wide and seemingly effortless range, unerring pitch and a gift for phrasing that at times was heart-stoppingly eloquent."